Finite Sample Smeariness on Spheres and Modulation-aware Tests: Introduction

-The Fr\'echet mean provides a fundamental notion of expectation for random variables taking values in nonlinear spaces such as Riemannian manifolds.
-For a random variable $X$ on a manifold $M$, the Fr\'echet function is
+Directional and shape data often take values in nonlinear spaces, such as spheres, shape spaces, and more general Riemannian manifolds.
+In such settings the Fr\'echet mean plays the role of the Euclidean expectation.
+If \(X\) is a random variable on a Riemannian manifold \(M\), with law \(\mu\) and Riemannian distance \(d\), its Fr\'echet function is